Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reofou30/index.md

 As well as using in dilution on the body, the Four Thieves blend can be used to treat mould and bacteria on many surfaces.

-This 30ml bottle containing 100% pure essential oils that can be used for a variety of uses including:
+This 30ml bottle containing 100% pure essential oils that can be used in a variety of ways including:

 \- add to your own carrier oil